-SCIENCE: Incorporate 1 long term project with real world application (ie: PSA-Environmental, Mission to Mars) Students engage with one additional performance task each unit in Chemistry.
+SCIENCE: Incorporate 1 long term project with real world application (ie: PSA-Environmental, Mission to Mars).

-SPED: In addition to content objectives, will clearly state, "When am I going to use this in my life? as part of agenda to make the why explicit to students.
+SPED: Practical Application/Skill Building: In addition to content objectives, will clearly state, "When am I going to use this in my life? as part of agenda to make the why explicit to students.